Arrival and the Branson Scenic Railway

 Easy

-Fly into Springfield-Branson National Airport (SGF) and drive the hour south to Branson.
-Check into the Comfort Inn at Thousand Hills and settle in.
+Fly into Springfield-Branson National Airport (SGF) and drive an hour south.
+Check into the Comfort Inn at Thousand Hills, drop your bags, and head out for the Branson Scenic Railway.

 Morning round at Pointe Royale, Branson's original championship layout.
-Ault-Clark & Associates designed this par-71 course in 1986, and the water hazards on 12 of 18 holes create a strategic character distinct from the hillside routing at Thousand Hills.
+Ault-Clark & Associates routed this 1986 par 71 with water on 12 of 18 holes, and the strategic character is distinctly different from the hillside golf at Thousand Hills.

-Check out after the included breakfast and drive to SGF, allowing 75 minutes for the drive and airport processing.
-Groups with a later departure can spend the morning at Branson Landing's waterfront shops and restaurants or fit in a second round at Thousand Hills at the discounted replay rate.
+Check out after breakfast and drive to SGF, allowing 75 minutes for the road and airport processing.
+With a later flight, you can wander Branson Landing's waterfront or fit a discounted replay round at Thousand Hills.

-The $600 to $1,000 per person range breaks down approximately as follows for a foursome splitting a midsize rental car: lodging at $60 to $100 per night for three nights ($180 to $300 total per room, or $90 to $150 per person sharing); green fees at $75 to $180 for two rounds; rental car share at $30 to $40 total per person for three days; Branson Scenic Railway at $30 to $45; Showboat Branson Belle at $30 to $60; meals at $60 to $150 for three days.
-The lower end of the range reflects off-peak pricing and disciplined dining.
-The upper end includes peak-season green fees, dome car seating, and restaurant meals for every sitting.
+For a foursome splitting a midsize rental car, the $600 to $1,000 per person range works out roughly as follows.
+Lodging at $60 to $100 per night for three nights ($90 to $150 per person sharing), green fees of $75 to $180 for both rounds, a rental share of $30 to $40 per person across three days, the Branson Scenic Railway at $30 to $45, the Showboat Branson Belle at $30 to $60, and meals of $60 to $150.
+The lower end assumes off-peak pricing and disciplined dining.
+The upper end covers peak green fees, dome car seating, and restaurants for every meal.

-The value proposition is straightforward.
-At many golf destinations, $600 covers one night of lodging and a single round.
-In Branson, it covers a complete three-night trip with two rounds, two off-course activities, and the kind of Ozark terrain that makes every shot interesting regardless of the price paid to play it.
+The value is straightforward.
+At many destinations $600 covers a single night and a single round.
+In Branson, it covers a complete three-night trip with two rounds, two off-course outings, and the kind of Ozark terrain that makes every shot interesting at any price.